AyoubChH322/YuGiOh-guess-card-name-/README.md

 simple web game
 #this is my first web game

+for best exp you must start with start.html

 only hav three choses for now
 but its easy to add other choses